akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params.md

 ![Screenshot][170]

+### Parameters

 We now need a pair of report parameters.
-In the outline, right click on the Report parameters item below the Data Cubes.
+This will allow the user to customize the report by selecting 1) the district for which the data is shown, and 2) the field in the survey which is measured.
+In the outline, right click on the Report Parameters item below the Data Cubes.
 Select New Parameter.
 You'll be rewarded with this dialog:

 ![Screenshot][180]